Bloodlines (comics): Publication history

-Biology

-The eight aliens included the seven parasites.
-All parasites had a heavy exoskeleton, four digits on each limb (one of which is small and opposable), skeletal faces, and the aforementioned feeding proboscis.
-Each parasite, however, had unique features and personalities based on the Seven Deadly Sins.

-Angon was red, had spiked shoulder plates, and was driven by anger.
-She was responsible for creating Edge, Ballistic, Jamm, and Prism.
-Gemir was red with bat-like wings.
-He was motivated by greed and had flaming hair in his human form.
-He was responsible for Joe Public, Myriad, Sparx, Cardinal Sin, and Samaritan.
-Glonth was a light blue, rotund beast with a lion-like mane who was motivated by gluttony.
-He created Loose Cannon, Hitman, and Chimera.
-Pritor was the prideful blue parasite with butterfly wings.
-He created Lionheart and Geist.
-Lissik was the lustful pink/purple parasite with moth-like wings.
-She created Anima, Nightblade, Hook, Terrorsmith, and Mongrel.
-Slodd was a slothful, off-white parasite with large patagium beneath his arms.
-Venev was an envious, green, six-armed parasite responsible for creating Argus, Razorsharp, Gunfire and Ragnarok.
-All of the Parasites gave themselves over to feed the Taker.

 Parasites return

-JLA

 A new group of parasitic aliens from the same universe infiltrated a space shuttle returning to earth.
 When the JLA sent Green Lantern to investigate, his ring's readings showed that these parasites had genetic similarities with the Bloodlines parasites.
 These aliens, however, were much smaller and permanently attached themselves to their human hosts.
 They controlled their hosts' minds, could communicate telepathically, and gave each non-superpowered host a superpower.
-These new parasites managed to take control of, or incapacitate, the entire Justice League on the moon.
-In order to stop them from reaching earth, Hitman (who was invited to the JLA Watchtower so that his blood could be analyzed) had to kill or maim several of the astronaut hosts.
+These new parasites managed to take control of, or incapacitate, the Justice League on the moon.
+In order to stop them from reaching Earth, Hitman had to kill or maim several of the astronaut hosts.
 While some members of the JLA felt that this was murder, others recognized that Hitman stopped the invasion in the only way that he could.

-Batman and the Outsiders

 Another parasite, alone, is found by the Outsiders in a Gotham City club, being held captive, and admission charged for those wishing to gain superpowers.
-Nonetheless, as the parasites only activate the metagene in a number of humans, most customers do not survive the ordeal.
-Although the ending of Batman and the Outsiders (vol. 2) #10 had it flying off into the Gotham night with Batman on its back trying to bring it down, the story was interrupted with a Batman R.I.P. crossover, leaving the parasite's story unresolved.
+As the parasites only activate the metagene in a number of humans, most customers do not survive the ordeal.
+Although the ending of Batman and the Outsiders #10 had the parasite flying off into the night with Batman on its back trying to bring it down, the story was interrupted by the Batman R.I.P. event, leaving the parasite's story unresolved.